Course Title: Strategic Marketing

 On successful completion of this course you will be able to:

-- Work on complex multidisciplinary projects in collaboration with others with minimal supervisory oversight.
+CLO5.
+Work on complex multidisciplinary projects with minimal supervisory oversight and articulate outcomes

 Overview of Learning Activities